boxiangliu/covseq/README.md

 3. \*.snpEff.vcf: variant calls annotated with snpEff
 4. \*.snpEff.tsv: parsed VCF annotations

-That's it.
+**That's it**.
 You can now use the VCF and annotations for downstream analysis.

 For all options, run